rjspencer/docs/theming.md

 	defaults to 0

 ### block:TransactionView
-TransactionReceiptUrl
+TransactionOrderReceiptUrl
-:	a URL to the receipt for this order
+:	a URL to the receipt for the order this transaction belongs to

 TransactionId
 :	the ID of the transaction